in the rain (no coat-still recovering

 which has been described as a compendium of the Gospel.

 Saint Benedict contributed more than anyone else to the rise of monasticism in the West.
 His Rule was the foundational document for thousands of religious communities in the Middle Ages.
 To this day, The Rule of St. Benedict is the most common and influential Rule used by monasteries and monks, more than 1,400 years after its writing.
-Today the Benedictine family is represented by two branches: the Benedictine Federation and the Cistercians.
+Today the Benedictine family is represented by two branches: the

 During World War Two, in December 1943, some 1,400 irreplaceable manuscript , in addition to a vast number of documents relating to the history of the abbey and the collections of the Keats-Shelley Memorial House in Rome, had been sent to the abbey archives for safekeeping.
 Fortunately, German officers Lt.
 Col. Julius Schlegel (a Roman Catholic) and Capt.
 Maximilian Becker (a Protestant), both from the Panzer- Division , Hermann Goring had them transferred to the Vatican at the beginning of the battle.